gallettilance/gallettilance.github.io/assignments/assignment0.md

 - Test your website to ensure it’s live and functioning as expected.

 ## 6. Dummy Assignment:
-To practice submitting assignment for this course, please add a dummy assignment to your website.
-Follow the below steps carefully:
+To practice submitting assignments for this course, please add a dummy assignment to your website.
+Follow the steps below carefully:
 1) Create a private repo called `assignment-0` following the repo naming convention.
 2) Assignment task: Write a python script that adds two numbers together and prints their sum to the command line.
 3) Add, commit, push your code to your `assignment-0` repo (which should still be private).